Top 10 tips for going on a Royal Caribbean cruise solo

 Part of what makes a trip with others fun is sharing those little moments in the parks with someone else.
 Sharing online provides a quick and easy way to have a semblance of that, while still traveling solo.

 There are many great online groups that would not only welcome your membership, but relish in living vicariously through your adventures.
-Here are a few of our favorites
+Here are a few of our favorites:

 Oh, and be sure to bring an external battery charger for your phone.
 The dullness of sitting around by yourself can dramatically increase your use of your phone, which will use a lot of battery.

-2. Try lots of activities
+9. Try lots of activities

 If you are feeling lonely, or simply want to meet other guests onboard, embrace the daily activities offered on your cruise ship.

-Your cruise director and staff pack the Cruise Compass with lots of great activities from morning to late night, and that means plenty of opportunity to meet other guests.
+Your cruise director and staff pack the Cruise Compass with lots of great activities from morning to late night, and that means plenty of opportunities to meet other guests.
 Since all of the events involve many guests, the fact you are by yourself is irrelevant.
 It is not only a great way to get involved with the fun onboard, but you get immersed with other guests and you may find yourself making new friends.

 Cruising solo may allow you to get out of your usual cruise routine and try out a new activity.
 Having the opportunity to see shows, participate in contests, or get together for meets is a great way to not only expand your Royal Caribbean cruise experience, but strike up conversations with others.

-1. Take a class or tour
+10. Take a class or tour

 Royal Caribbean offers a number of classes and tours that are perfect for any number of guests, including solo cruisers.